Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: Experiments and results

 \subsection{Result analysis}

 The results presented in Table \ref{table:results} illustrate a comprehensive evaluation of our model's capabilities in navigating complex multi-agent environments, highlighting its strengths in terms of success rates, path quality, team performance, and collision avoidance.
+To ensure a fair comparison with other benchmarking methods such as PRIMAL \cite{PRIMAL}, DHC \cite{DistHeuMAPF}, PICO \cite{PICO}, and CPL \cite{CPL}, we maintain a fixed world size of $20 \times 20$ at test time.
+It is important to note that we were unable to reproduce the results reported in these papers due to implementation errors confirmed by the authors or because the code was not published.
+This limitation has influenced our ability to perform a direct comparison, and as such, the results for those methods are taken directly from PICO \cite{PICO} and CPL \cite{CPL} papers.

 As depicted in Table \ref{table:results}, our model consistently demonstrates better performance across most environments, particularly in terms of success rate.
-Notably, our approach excels in resolving challenges within two densely populated scenarios, featuring 32 agents with a 0.3 density and 64 agents with a 0.2 density, where all other methods encounter complete failure.
+Notably, our approach can find solutions in two densely populated scenarios, featuring 32 agents with a 0.3 density and 64 agents with a 0.2 density, where all other methods encounter complete failure.
 Across the remaining configurations, our model consistently either secures the top position or closely follows the best-performing method.

 Our model ranks among the top performers when assessing solution quality metrics such as makespan and total moves.
 In highly congested environments, such as those with 16 agents with a 0.3 density and 32 agents with a 0.2 density, our solutions prove to be more efficient by cutting the makespan and total moves in half.